 Volunteer Co-Ordinator – Josephine Fliski

 I am a mum of two little boys who are the centre of my universe.
 I’ve taken this opportunity to work with Headway Swindon as a volunteer coordinator.
 I have worked in very diverse industries but all hold their clients at the centre of their attention, which is what drew me to wanting to be a part of the Headway Swindon team.
-I look forward to becoming part of the Headway family.

 Support Worker – Jasmin Cook